 All the relevant code pertaining to the techniques and methods used in this post can be found here.

+Using clickstream data can drive powerful analyses that drive unique business value, but there’s some data engineering work that must happen first to collect and store the data for analysis.
 Collecting clickstream data essentially means capturing all the user activity across a web page or mobile application.